dendronhq/dendron-site/vault/dendron.topic.vaults.md

 - added property for [[remote vaults|dendron.ref.vaults#remote]]
 - properties
     - type: currently only `git` is supported (in the future, we might add additional types)
-    - url: url to github repo
+    - url: url to GitHub repo

 ### sync